 If the Control encounters an error while gathering or processing event-driven input, then the Control changes its state to Error, and enqueues one or two ErrorEvents to alert the application of the error condition.
 This event (or events) is not delivered until the DataEventEnabled property is TRUE, so that orderly application sequencing occurs.

 Unlike a DataEvent, the Control does not disable further DataEvents or input ErrorEvents; it leaves the DataEventEnabled property value at TRUE.
-Note that the application may set DataEventEnabled to FALSE within its event handler if subsequent input events need to be disabled for a period of time.
+Note that the application may set DataEventEnabled to FALSE within its event handler if subsequent input events need to be disabled for a period.

 Error events are delivered with the following loci: